openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 The standard connection software is [OmGui](https://github.com/digitalinteraction/openmovement/wiki/AX3-GUI#downloading-and-installing).

+> **Note:** If the software has not been installed correctly, see [installation troubleshooting](#installation).
+> Before beginning software troubleshooting, ensure that you have first completed any [connection troubleshooting](#connection-troubleshooting) that may be required.

 1. **What version of OmGui software are you using?**

     Does installing [the current version](https://github.com/digitalinteraction/openmovement/blob/master/Downloads/AX3/AX3-GUI-revisions.md) (including any alpha/beta versions that may be available) make a difference?